 - Third party services – in case of additional services that might not involve the software vendor directly.

-Let’s take a look at some of the best methods for estimating IT projects.
+Now, let’s take a look at some of the best methods for estimating IT projects that help stakeholders stay aligned with expectations, optimize resources, manage risks, and improve the likelihood of project success.

-To have an estimate by analogy, the cost of production from similar projects (analogy projects) in the past are reviewed and compared to the project at hand.
-The differences between the projects are noted.
+To have an estimate by analogy, the cost of production from similar projects in the past are reviewed and compared to the one at hand.
+The differences between them are noted.
 Those could be such factors as complexity, the scale of the project, anticipated delivery date, location, inflation, present exchange rates, etc.

 The resulting project estimation can be fairly accurate if a good analogy is found.
-Remember that no project is exactly the same.
-Estimate the software development project systematically and justify the estimate to the project stakeholders.
+Remember that no solution is exactly the same.
+Work on your estimates systematically and justify them to the project stakeholders.

 Let’s have it in mind that if the project size in terms of scope, capacity, or performance of an intended project is twice as much as that of the analogy project, then the resulting estimate of the analogy must be “scaled up”.
 There is a bit of caution here – twice the size might not equate to twice the cost.
 The ratio of size to cost must be analogous.